manassaloi/manassaloi.github.io/_posts/2021-11-23-read-the-room.markdown

 title:  "Read the room"
 ---

 Whenever I dared to post a joke or two on Twitter last year, people told me to "read the room".
 How can you joke/ share anything that is not in line with the covid times.
-This policing was everywhere on social media, not just regarding my own freedom to post what I wanted.
-I got so annoyed that I went private for a few days.
+This policing was everywhere on social media.

 What was not a surprise and I knew that it would happen: These people got bored of policing people after a few week, moved on, and started posting regular stuff themselves.